pendalf/gulp-git-ftp/readme.md

 # [gulp](http://gulpjs.com)-git-ftp

+>This plugin is the fork of [this plugin http://github.com/joseadrian/gulp-git-ftp](http://github.com/joseadrian/gulp-git-ftp)<br>New feature:<br />- Added the ability to work with a remote directory on ftp

 > Gulp plugin to upload files based on the hash of the last commit found on the ftp-server inside a .gulpfile.
 If the file is not found or is empty, the files from ls-files are uploaded.
 Based on [gulp-gitmodified](https://github.com/mikaelbr/gulp-gitmodified)